cmextension/hugo-cmcouponlisting-docs/themes/geekdoc/exampleSite/content/shortcodes/columns.md

+---
+title: Columns
+---

-Columns help organize shorter pieces of content horizontally for readability.
+The Columns shortcode can be used to organize content side-by-side (horizontally) for better readability.

 ```html
 {{</* columns */>}} <!-- begin columns block -->